joseph0x45/joseph0x45/README.md

 Hello there, I'm Joseph.

+Student and software developer

-Life is made of heavy metal and code :)
+Life is better with heavy metal and code :)